George Bedborough

+Following the trial, Bedborough redirected his efforts toward ethical vegetarianism and animal advocacy.
+He edited The Children's Realm, a vegetarian magazine for children, and wrote fiction, poetry, and aphorisms that promoted compassion for animals and critiqued religious belief.
+His publications include The Atheist (1919), a poem advocating atheism and vegetarianism, and Prayer: An Indictment (1938), a critique of prayer.
+After a period living in the United States, he returned to England and died in Cambridge in 1940.

 Biography

 Early life and education

 George Bedborough Higgs was born in St Giles, London, on 10 January 1868.
-His father was a retired Church of England preacher and his mother was a poet.
+His father, Edward Squance Higgs, was a retired Church of England preacher and his mother was a poet.
 He was educated at Dulwich College and began work at the age of 16, founding the Workhouse Aid Society with W. T. Stead.
 Bedborough later attended university.

 In 1887, Bedborough was present at Bloody Sunday, in Trafalgar Square.
-He later wrote for a number of publications including the Sunday Chronicle, Shafts (a feminist magazine), University Magazine, the Newcastle Weekly Chronicle and South London Mail.
-Bedborough was a close friend and collaborator with Henry S. Salt, Bertram Dobell and Ernest Bell.
+He later wrote for a number of publications including the Sunday Chronicle, Shafts (a feminist magazine), University Magazine, the Newcastle Weekly Chronicle, and South London Mail.
+Bedborough was a close friend and collaborator of Henry S. Salt, Bertram Dobell and Ernest Bell.

 From 1891 to 1892, Bedborough was a member of the National Society of Lanternists.
 He also occasionally worked as a lantern operator and gave lectures.

+On 18 April 1892, he married Louisa Fisher at St George's Church, Jesmond, Northumberland.
+His marriage was for the sake of his family and he had an open relationship with his wife.

-Bedborough was a member of the Legitimation League and edited its journal The Adult between 1897 and 1898; the League advocated for the legitimation of illegitimate children and free love.
-He married for the sake of his family and had an open relationship with his wife Louie.
-She was the treasurer of the League.
+Bedborough was a member of the Legitimation League and edited its journal The Adult: A Journal for the Advancement of freedom in Sexual Relationships, between 1897 and 1898.
+The League advocated for the legitimation of illegitimate children and free love.
+His wife was the treasurer of the League.

 Regina v.
 Bedborough

 On 31 May 1898, Bedborough was arrested, along with the sex-radical feminist Lillian Harman and charged with obscenity for attempting to "corrupt the morals of Her Majesty's Subjects".
 He was indicated on 11 counts, including selling a copy of Studies in the Psychology of Sex Vol. 2, a book on homosexuality, by Havelock Ellis, to an undercover agent, as well as selling other pamphlets considered to be indecent, including one by Oswald Dawson, the founder of the Legitimation League.
 He was also indicated for his articles published in The Adult.
-Bedborough had been under surveillance because of the suspected anarchist connections of the League; Bedborough, himself, was not an anarchist.
+Bedborough had been under surveillance because of the suspected anarchist connections of the League; Bedborough, himself, was not an anarchist, but he was described as the London representative of the American anarchist periodical Lucifer the Lightbearer.